-I won’t bore you with a diatribe on the finer points of satire versus parody; suffice it to say that works of both satire and parody are meant to be witty – if not poignant – commentaries on issues of public concern.
+I won’t bore you with a diatribe on the finer points of satire versus parody.
+Suffice it to say that works of both are meant to be witty – if not poignant – commentaries on political and cultural topics.

 Defamation, on the other hand, is a free speech boundary that protects a person or company from harmful, malicious, negligent lies.

-In the United States, satire and parody are acceptable, but defamation is not.
+In the United States, satire and parody are acceptable; defamation is not.